A key may refer to any of the following:

 1. When referring to a computer keyboard, a key is a single button on the keyboard.
 Letters, numbers, functions, and symbols are all represented on keys.
 For example, the picture shows the Windows key a keyboard key found on most keyboards today.

 - Full list of keyboard keys and their explanations.

 - Not all keys on keyboard work.

 - Computer keyboard help and support.

 2. A key is also a tool used to lock and unlock a computer, computer drive or other computer related device.
-If you have lost the key to your computer device, Computer Hope cannot assist you with obtaining a new one.
+If you have lost the key to your computer device, Computer Hope cannot help you to recover it.
 Contact the manufacturer of the product that is locked.

 4. The term key or keyed may also be used to describe a cable with physical dimensions that causes a cable such as a ribbon cable to be connected only one direction.
 In some rare cases this may prevent a cable from being properly connected to a drive.
 For example, the manufacturer of a floppy disk drive may have keyed their connection differently than the cable manufacturer has.
 In this situation, the user may either be required to purchase a different brand of cable or floppy drive, or modify the key on the cable.